 In state court, casual clothes are acceptable except for:

 - any garments that are too revealing or contain offensive language or images.

 Federal court allows casual attire as well but no t-shirts.
 The safest bet is to dress in business casual attire.

-Prospective jurors are also required to call the information hotline the evening before their scheduled service date to confirm whether they are still needed to appear.
-Courts do not provide child care, so prospective jurors with children should make arrangements prior to their service date.
+Prospective jurors are also required to call the information hotline the evening before their scheduled service date to confirm whether they still need to appear.
+Courts do not provide child care, so prospective jurors with children should make arrangements before their service date.